arbor-sim/arbor/doc/model_intro.rst

 Overview
 =========
-Arbor's design aims to enable scalability through abtraction.
+Arbor's design aims to enable scalability through abstraction.

-To achieve this, Arbor makes a distinction between the **description** of a model, and the **execution** of a model: a *recipe* describes a model, and a *simulation* is an executable instatiation of a model.
+To achieve this, Arbor makes a distinction between the **description** of a model, and the **execution** of a model: a *recipe* describes a model, and a *simulation* is an executable instantiation of a model.

 To be able to simulate a model, three basic steps need to be considered: